-Read this guide if you want to build an application that uses an nShield keymanagement module to accelerate cryptographic operations and protect cryptographic keys through a standard interface rather than the full nCore API.
+Read this guide if you want to build an application that uses an nShield key-management module to accelerate cryptographic operations and protect cryptographic keys through a standard interface rather than the full nCore API.

-This guide assumes that you are familiar with the concept of the Security World, described in the User Guide.
+This guide assumes that you are familiar with the concept of the Security World.
 It is intended for experienced programmers and assumes that you are familiar with the following documentation: